mancillajonathan/ui-react-components/README.md

 ## ✍🏻 Description

 This is a UI Kit from [Michael Filipiuk](https://dribbble.com/shots/12636106-Components-A-Free-UI-Kit).
-The purpose of this challenge is to convert a UI Kit into real web components using React.
+The purpose of this challenge is to convert a UI Kit into real web components using React and Styled Components.

 ## 🎨 Preview